Royal Albert Hall: Festival of Remembrance

-Institute of Directors

-For over 60 years the Institute of Directors' Annual Convention was synonymous with the Hall, although in 2011 and 2012 it was held at indigO2.
-The last took place in 2016.

 English National Ballet

-Since 1998 the English National Ballet has had several specially staged arena summer seasons in partnership with the Hall and Raymond Gubbay.
-These include Strictly Gershwin, June 2008 and 2011, Swan Lake, June 2002, 2004, 2007, 2010 and 2013, Romeo & Juliet (Deane), June 2001 and 2005, and The Sleeping Beauty, April – June 2000.
+Since 1998 the English National Ballet has had several specially staged arena summer seasons in partnership with the hall.
+These include Strictly Gershwin, June 2008 and 2011, Swan Lake, June 2002, 2004, 2007, 2010, 2013, 2016 and 2024, Romeo & Juliet (Deane), June 2001 and 2005, The Sleeping Beauty, April – June 2000 and June 2026, and Cinderella June 2019 and 2023.

 The Salvation Army

-The Hall has a long association with The Salvation Army, hosting over 400 events since 1895.
+The hall has a long association with The Salvation Army, hosting over 400 events since 1895.
 It continues to host the Salvation Army's annual Christmas concert, featuring celebrity guests and Salvation Army musicians, including the International Staff Songsters and International Staff Band.

 Teenage Cancer Trust

-Starting in the year 2000 the Teenage Cancer Trust has held annual charity concerts (with the exception of 2001).
-They started as a one-off event but have expanded over the years to a week or more of evenings events.
-Roger Daltrey of the Who has been intimately involved with the planning of the events.
+Starting in 2000 the Teenage Cancer Trust has held annual charity concerts in most years.
+They started as a one-off event but have expanded over the years to a week or more of evening events.
+Roger Daltrey of The Who was intimately involved with the planning of the events until 2024, his final year in charge included performances from Young Fathers, Noel Gallagher and The Chemical Brothers.

 Graduation ceremonies

-The Hall is used annually by the neighbouring Imperial College London and the Royal College of Art for graduation ceremonies.
-For several years the University of London and Kingston University also held its graduation ceremonies at the Hall.
+The hall is used annually by the neighbouring Imperial College London and the Royal College of Art for graduation ceremonies.
+For several years the University of London and Kingston University also held their graduation ceremonies at the hall.